onflow/flow/docs/access-api-spec.md

 rpc GetEventsForBlockIDs(GetEventsForBlockIDsRequest) returns (GetEventsForBlockIDsResponse)
 ```

-Events can be requested for a list of block ids via the `block_ids` field.
-Events of all types will be returned.
+Events can be requested for a list of block ids via the `block_ids` field and further filtered by the event type via the `type` field.

 <details>
   <summary>Request</summary>

   ```
   message GetEventsForBlockIDsRequest {
+    string type = 1;
-    repeated uint64 block_ids = 1;
+    repeated bytes block_ids = 2;
   }
   ```
 </details>